BharathVishal/Root-Checker/README.md

 # Root-Checker
 Display all root related info of an Android Device.
+Fully implemented in Jetpack compose using Material 3 dynamic theming and also has a separate implementation with xml.

 ### Usage: